knowm/XChange/README.md

+# XChange
+A Financial Exchange Library for Java

 # Description
 XChange is a library providing a simple and consistent API for interacting with a diverse set of financial security exchanges, including support for Bitcoin.